2025 Greek presidential election

 Indirect presidential elections were held in Greece beginning on 25 January 2025 for the president of the Hellenic Republic.
 A second round was held on 31 January 2025 after no candidate won a majority in the Hellenic Parliament, with the same result as in the first.
 A third round of voting was held on 6 February 2025, where no candidate reached the reduced required majority of 180.
 The fourth round was held on 12 February 2025, where Konstantinos Tasoulas was elected as President of Greece.

 Constitutional provisions

 According to Article 32 of the Constitution of Greece, the president is elected for a five-year term by the Hellenic Parliament in a special session at least a month before the incumbent's term expires.
-The first and second rounds require a supermajority of 200 out of the 300-strong body, dropping to 180 on the third.
+The first and second rounds require a supermajority of 200 out of the 300-strong body, dropping to 180 on the third and 151 on the fourth.
+A fifth and last round would be contested between the two candidates with the most votes and decided by a relative majority.

-As of November 2019, after a constitutional amendment, Article 32, Paragraph 4 of the Greek Constitution which states about the election of the President was changed and the new reform of the paragraph is as follows: If after 3 ballots, the president is not elected, the 4th ballot's threshold will drop to 151 votes, and the 5th and last ballot would decided by a relative majority.
+Historically, the presidential election process required the parliament to be dissolved and a snap election called within ten days in the event of a non-election even after the third ballot, with the new parliament continuing the presidential election by holding a maximum of three further rounds of voting.
+This requirement was abolished by a constitutional amendment in November 2019.